raystack/siren/docs/docs/guides/bulk_rules.md

 # Bulk Rule management

-For org wide use cases, a team who manages the alerting setup ends up managing a lot of rules often manually.
+For org wide use cases, teams end up managing a lot of rules, often manually.

-Siren CLI can be used to automate the rule creation, rule update, template update.
-By putting all the rules and templates YAML files in a version controlled repository, and uploading them using CI Jobs, you get predictable alerting state.
+Siren CLI can be used with some Gitops setup to automate the rule creation, rule update, template update.
+By putting all the rules and templates YAML files in a version controlled repository, and uploading them using CI Jobs, you get speed in managing hundreds and thousands of rules in a reliable and predictable manner.

 The benefits that one gets via this is: